You’re driving around while listening to your favorite tunes. You know a heavy bassline is on its way and you’re anticipating the drop.

 You’ll usually hook your subwoofers up to your car’s stereo system.
 Incompatible subwoofers won’t play, so you have to check for the different makes and model of the stereo that the subwoofer works with.

-With my list, you should have the perfect starting point for your 8-inch subwoofer search.
+With my list, you should have the perfect starting point for your search for a powerful subwoofer.
 Each of the products I’ve examined here packs a punch, though some hit harder than others.

 It all depends on what you’re looking for.
 If you want a subwoofer that hits so hard that it leaves your car shaking, choose one with a high RMS and sensitivity.